ByteBuildersLabs/Website/README.md

 ### 4. Make Your Changes
 Make the necessary changes to the codebase.
-Test the game to ensure that everything works as expected with your changes and the game
+Test the webpage to ensure that everything works as expected with your changes

 ### 5. Commit Your Changes
 Add the changes to the staging area: